Huntsville teacher sees the full rainbow thanks to generous students

 As the students worked on their production of Joseph and the Amazing Technicolor Dreamcoat, the theatre company learned that teacher, Tyler Henderson, can't see colors.

 The students decided to raise money and ended up purchasing special glasses allowing the second-year teacher and Lee High alumnus to see in color for the first time.
-They took video of the experience, and shared it on social media and with WHNT News 19.
+They took video of the experience and shared it on social media and with WHNT News 19.

 In the video, you can see students leading Henderson into the room.
 The troupe is singing a song from the show.